weebao/tip-calculator-app-main/README.md

 npm install
 npm build
 ```
-To run the web app on a locally hosted website:
+To run the web app on a locally hosted server:
 ```
 npm start
 ```